wwu-cs/cpp_pogil/README.md

 # CS C++ Pogil Activities

-These POGIL activities are a mix of original activities and adapted Python or Java activitities to C++.
+These POGIL activities are a mix of original activities and adapted Python or Java activities to C++.
+We are sharing our C++ POGIL activities following the example of [Chris Mayfield](https://github.com/ChrisMayfield/cspogil/).

 **POGIL activities for CS1 and CS2.**